Conceptual Organization of the Master of Science Program

 Courses and Curriculum Plans for Students Entering the Program as of Fall 2012

 (NOTE: We are not currently admitting applicants to the FNP Post-Master’s Certificate program.)

-“Master’s education at Purdue Calumet prepares nurses to function in advanced practice in nursing roles as clinical nurse specialists, family nurse practitioners, or nurse executives.
+“Master’s education at Purdue Calumet prepares nurses to function in advanced practice in nursing roles as clinical nurse specialists or family nurse practitioners.
 Graduate nursing education focuses on a combination of theory, evidence-based practice and specialty preparation that enables our graduates to be leaders in delivering quality healthcare to diverse populations in increasingly complex environments.”

 Jane Walker, Ph.D., R.N.

 The College of Nursing at Purdue University Calumet offers graduate studies leading to a Master of Science degree with a Major in Nursing.
 The graduate nursing program prepares nurses as clinical nurse specialists (Adult Health or Critical Care), family nurse practitioners, or nurse executives.
 Our graduates are capable of assuming diverse leadership roles in clinical practice.
 The program is part of the Graduate School of Purdue University and is accredited by the National League for Nursing Accrediting Commission.

 If you are interested in meeting new challenges, broadening your professional perspective, and pursing advanced practice in nursing, this program is tailored for you.
 We offer students:

 Many of our graduates hold leadership positions in major health care facilities in northwest Indiana and Chicago.

 Graduate faculty members hold doctoral degrees, have expertise in a variety of practice and research areas, and have a strong commitment to teaching.
 You also will find opportunities to pursue research with individual faculty members.

 You may attend part-time or full-time.
 Courses are offered both day and evening.
 On-line classes are also available.